wtsi-svi/ReadServer/README.md

 <br>

-Once installation is finished, change to the _'demo'_ sub directory and follow the instructions in **'README.md'** to build a demonstration ReadServer.
+Once installation is finished, change to the _'demo'_ sub directory and follow the instructions in **'README.md'** to build a demonstration population BWT ReadServer.